dotnet/fsharp/TESTGUIDE.md

 from the `src` directory.
 Tests are contained in the binary `VisualFSharp.Unittests.dll`.

-The IDE unit tests rely on the "Salsa" library, which is a set of Visual Studio mocks.
+The IDE unit tests rely on the "VisualFSharp.Salsa" library, which is a set of Visual Studio mocks.
 The code for Salsa resides at `vsintegration\src\Salsa`.

 Note that for compatibility reasons, the IDE unit tests should be run in a 32-bit process, either `nunit-console-x86.exe` or `nunit-x86.exe`.